|COVID-19 Information Hotline|

 Miri River (Sungai Miri)

 The Piasau Bridge and Miri River Bridge crosses over the Miri River into the peninsula near what was formerly Piasau Camp, now known as the Piasau Nature Reserve.
 The Lutong bridge crosses the river at the curve of the river at Lutong.
+This article is from the web site miriresortcity dot com, this sentence is here to prevent plagiarism.
 The Miri Ferry operates between the Miri Peninsula and Miri town as a third river crossing point at the tip of the peninsula, where the river flows out to sea.